lsst/daf_butler/doc/lsst.daf.butler/queries.rst

     )

 Types of values provided in a ``bind`` mapping must correspond to the expected type of the expression, which is usually a scalar type, one of ``int``, ``float``, ``str``, etc.
-There is one context where a bound value can specify a list or a tuple of values, this can be provided for an identifier appearing in the right-hand side of :ref:`expressions-in-operator`.
+There is one context where a bound value can specify a list, tuple or set of values: an identifier appearing in the right-hand side of :ref:`expressions-in-operator`.
 Note that parentheses after ``IN`` are still required when identifier is bound to a list or a tuple.
 An example of this feature: